What In The Workshop is This?

 Driver/concrete bit combo tool

 This special bit and sleeve assembly lets you drill holes and drive screws quickly.
-This combo bit too is best used for concrete and concrete blocks.
+This combo bit is best used for concrete and concrete blocks.

 Use a special bit in your hammer drill to drill a pilot hole through the workpiece (if it’s wood) and right into the concrete.
 Drive the screw with a power screwdriver.
 Hex heads are easier to drive but the heads will protrude slightly above the surface after tightening.

 One drawback for this combo is that it’s not great to use on crumbly concrete or mortar.
 Also, keep some extra screw drive tips around; the screws are so hard that screw tips break often.
+These revolutionary techniques will help you drive screws effectively every time.

 Screw and Sleeve Cabinet Fasteners

 Screw and sleeve cabinet fasteners are best used for attaching cabinets together after you’ve aligned and clamped the cabinet fronts.
 Screw the cabinets together near the top and bottom front as well as at the center front.
+Try this favorite cabinet-hanging tool.

 Dual Roller Method